18mr/documentation/README.md

 ### Before You Dig In...

 2. Make sure your personal [fork is up to date](https://github.com/18mr/documentation/blob/master/sync-your-fork.md) every time you begin work.
-3. Learn the basics of [creating & editing content](https://github.com/18mr/documentation/blob/master/editing-content.md).

 ### Updating 18millionrising.org

 1. When you've created a hot new campaign and want to feature it on the homepage, [you do this](https://github.com/18mr/documentation/blob/master/featured-campaign.md).
-2. A quick and easy guide to creating a new blog post.
+2. A quick and easy guide to [creating a new blog post](https://github.com/18mr/documentation/blob/master/blog-post.md).
 3. There are a lot of other data types you can work with, like staff bios.
 4. The current Jekyll file chart explainer for 18millionrising.org.